Our Carbon Emissions & Energy Consumption

 Description of approach to incorporation of ESG factors in brokerage activities.

-Incorporation of ESG Factors in brokerage activities is detailed in the ‘Accompanying our clients’ section of the 2023 Annual Report, page 21.
+Incorporation of ESG Factors in brokerage activities is detailed in the Supporting our clients' section of the 2024 Annual Report page 29.

 Systemic risk management